hugojobe/PMJV_Atelier/readme.md

 > The production time being very short, forgive me any optimization errors that may have crept in here.</br>
 > I would like to point out that although I used tutorials to write the code, I understand what I wrote here.

+> [!CAUTION]
+> Due to the size of the project, only part of the code is explained below.
+Feel free to explore or contact me for more information.

 The dialog system works by using custom plain text dialog files that will be interpreted by the code.
 <details>
 <summary>You can find an example file here</summary>